 Baked Rum and Raisin Cheesecake

-Juicy raisins soaked in yellow rum give this creamy and terribly moreish cheesecake a real kick
+Baked rum and raisin cheesecake is full of juicy raisins soaked in yellow rum which give this creamy and terribly moreish cheesecake a real kick

 - 150g (5oz) digestive biscuits, finely crushed

 - 85g (3 ½ oz) raisins soaked overnight or longer in 60ml (4 tbsp) yellow rum

 - 500g (1lb2oz) cream cheese, at room temperature

 - ½ fresh nutmeg for grating

 - a 20cm (8in) spring-form tin, base lined with baking parchment

 The easiest way to finely crush biscuits is to place them in a large freezer bag and bash with a rolling pin.
 When making a baked cheesecake don’t over beat the cheesecake filling.
 You do not want lots of bubbles in the mixture, as this can spoil the dense creamy texture.